+This application is separate from the Haas Online Scholarship Application.
 You will need to be logged in with your CalNet ID to access the application.
 Apply Here.

 Provided by the generosity of The DK Kim Foundation.
 These $10,000 awards are to support international students pursuing a career with a social impact.

 Provided through the generosity of Ted Oglove in honor of Ralph Bahna.
 This $2,000 is awarded to those who stand out as having excelled in critical thinking their first year.